george24601/notes/microservice/misc/12factor.md

+One-off admin processes should be run in an identiacl environment as the regular processes against a release, same codebase and config. admin code must be shipped with application code

+In local deploy, developers invoke one-off admin processes by direct shell command inside the app's checkout dir.
+In production depoy, ssh into the shell to do similar thing

+graceful shutdown by SIGTERM:
+1. cease to listen on service port
+2. finish current request and then exit
+3. client should seamlessly reconnect when connection is lsot
+4. worker should return its current job back to queue. meaning the job is reentrant,i.e., either operation's execution/writing is an all or nothing transaction, or it is idempotent

+#### Dockers

 Dev container:
 More likely built from docker file than from image Simulate production run so should have all production dependency and no dev tool installed